Nearly 30 Percent Of Anti-Semitic Online Attacks Are Bots

 "It wouldn't be at all out of the realm of question for Nazis or anyone on the alt-right to be able to use bot accounts," Joseff said.
 "They are very accessible, and people who just have normal social media followings, or even high schoolers, know how to buy fake accounts."

 Woolley says more work needs to go into finding who may be behind automated accounts tweeting anti-Semitic slurs.
-"We've known in the past that Russia has used the façade of things like white nationalism, or blue lives matter or black lives matter, or other groups, in order to infiltrate groups," Woolley said.
-"So one of the things that the companies and intelligence officials...need to do is figure out whether or not the hate speech that is generated by these seeming white national accounts, is actually being generated by foreign entities."
+"We've known in the past that Russia has used the façade of things like white nationalism, or blue lives matter or Black Lives Matter, or other groups, in order to infiltrate groups," Woolley said.
+"So one of the things that the companies and intelligence officials ... need to do is figure out whether or not the hate speech that is generated by these seeming white national accounts is actually being generated by foreign entities."

-Twitter's Head of Site Integrity, Yoel Roth, released a statement on the reported surge in anti-Semitic attacks via the social media platform:
+Twitter's head of site integrity, Yoel Roth, released a statement on the reported surge in anti-Semitic attacks via the social media platform:

 "Since 2016, we've been learning and refining our approach to new threats and challenges.
 We've expanded our policies, built our internal tooling, and tightened our enforcement against coordinated platform manipulation, including bot networks — regardless of the origin.

-Woolley and Joseff say to combat disinformation and abuse by bots, tech companies should label bots as automated accounts, and also improve the chain of command so when a user reports extreme trolling and online threats, the companies can respond quickly to protect the user.
+Woolley and Joseff say to combat disinformation and abuse by bots, tech companies should label bots as automated accounts and also improve the chain of command so when a user reports extreme trolling and online threats, the companies can respond quickly to protect the user.

-But the push for increased scale and revenue discourages social media platforms from combatting automated bots, Woolley says.
+But the push for increased scale and revenue discourages social media platforms from combating automated bots, Woolley says.

 Automated accounts are a force multiplier and allow for users disseminating hate speech online to be "small but mighty," but Woolley and Joseff say people attacking people online remains a tougher problem for technology companies to fight.
 "That's a case of free speech," Joseff says.

-According to the ADL, 3 million Twitter users posted or re-posted at least 4.2 million anti-Semitic tweets in English over a 12-month period ending Jan.
+According to the ADL, 3 million Twitter users posted or reposted at least 4.2 million anti-Semitic tweets in English over a 12-month period ending Jan.
 28. For many Jewish people, the study reports, "especially those in the public eye, social media platforms have become inhospitable for both general communication and as forums for discussing public life."

-The study's authors interviewed several Jewish Americans about their experiences with online abuse, including a reporter at a major U.S. news outlet:
+The study's authors interviewed several American Jews about their experiences with online abuse, including a reporter at a major U.S. news outlet:

 "Each time one of his stories got traction online—or featured details on topics such as white nationalism, Donald Trump, or libertarianism—he was sent photoshopped images of his face in a gas chamber or was threatened with the public release of his address and contact details."